 - Philadelphia, PA

 - Aguadilla, PR

 - Triangle, VA

-Class: A four-credit service learning class will be attached to the environmental trip going to Triangle, VA.
-In order to participate in the Triangle trip, you must register for the class.
+Class Option: A four-credit service learning class will be attached to the environmental trip going to Triangle, VA.
+In order to participate in this trip, you must register for the class.
 The course fulfills the extended classroom requirement (ECR).
+Course description:

 ENST 310 Civilian Conservation Corps (CCC) Alternative Spring Break

 From 1933 to 1942 more than 3 million men served in the CCC and dramatically changed the physical and political landscape of the United States.
 CCC workers planted billions of trees, developed parks and recreational opportunities and transformed farmland across the country.
 This course will examine the long lasting effect of the CCC program on modern environmentalism and in how we define conservation.
 Participants will spend a week serving in Prince William Forest Park, a major park development project of the CCC.

 ASB applications will be available on Monday, September 8, 2014 and are due at 5:00PM on Monday, October 6, 2014.
 All applications must be submitted through SUconnect.

 - Log in to MySuffolk and navigate to SUconnect

 - Select Center for Community Engagement (CCE) from the Organizations Directory